top of page

 4. Walter de Ros: Walter de Ros is listed as a landowner in Lincolnshire, holding estates in places such as Gedney, Langton, and South Thoresby.

-What we do know is that the family rose to great prominence through some very successful marriages which brought a bounty of financial and societal gains.
-Among these marriages was the union of Evrard de Ros to Rosae Trusbutt which brought several estates into the line including the Barony of Helmsley.
-It is from this union that the familiar armorial device of three water-boughts becomes common among the descendants of this pair.
+What we do know is that the Rose family came to great prominence through some very successful marriages which brought a bounty of financial and societal gains.
+Among these marriages was the union of Everard de Ros to Roysia (Rhohese) de Trusbutt that brought several estates into the line including the Barony of Hamlake (now Helmsley).
+It is from this union that the familiar armorial device of three water-bougets became common among the descendants of this pair.

-While there are conflicting genealogical accounts at this time to be sorted out, presently, there is a belief that the ancestry of the Clan comes through Knight Templar and Magna Carta Surety Robert de Ros who married a natural daughter of William I “the Lion” of Scotland due to the gold/ Or tincture of the arms with the three water-boughts resting on such field of gold.
-Such use of gold in de Ros arms first appears with Robert de Ros of Wark the son of Robert and Isabel.
-The grandson Robert of Wark (Spelt Werk in some text) was labeled a traitor by the English for falling in love with a Scottish lass and siding with the Scots aginst King Edward I. His arms are often sighted as being the same as the first de Ros/ Rose Barons of Kilravock, and one of his older English daughters was the ancestress of the Parr of Kindal line .
+While there are conflicting genealogical accounts at this time, there is a belief that the ancestry of Clan Rose comes through Knights Templar and Magna Carta Surety, Robert de Ros, who married a natural daughter of William I “the Lion” of Scotland.
+Use of the gold “Or” with the three water-bougets resting in a field of gold in de Ros arms first appears with Robert de Ros of Wark, the son of Robert and Isabel.
+The grandson Robert of Wark (Spelled “Werk” in some text) was labeled a traitor by the English for falling in love with a Scottish lass and siding with the Scots against King Edward I. His arms are often cited as being the same as the first de Ros/ Rose Baron of Kilravock.

 bottom of page